 The alertsheet statement displays an alert sheet (attached to the current window) with a message and one or more buttons.
+Note: with the introduction of OS 11, Big Sur, sheets no longer appear to slide down from the title bar, but open a dialog centered on the active window.

 This statement has three parameters: